MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Sign in to [Power Apps](https://make.powerapps.com).

-1. Select the environment from the top-right corner where you want to import the solution.
+1. Select the environment from the upper-right corner where you want to import the solution.

 1. Import the solution.
-More information: [Import solutions in Power Apps](/power-apps/maker/data-platform/import-update-export-solutions).
+More information: [Import solutions in Power Apps](/power-apps/maker/data-platform/import-update-export-solutions)

 ## Next steps